isomerpages/moe-yunengpri/pages/Student Learning Space (SLS).md

 Saturdays: 9:00 am – 9:00 pm

-\*Closed on Sundays & Public Holidays
+\*Closed on Sundays &amp; Public Holidays

-Alternatively, students can email the SLS Helpdesk at [helpdesk@sls.ufinity.com](mailto:helpdesk@sls.ufinity.com).
+Alternatively, students can email the SLS Helpdesk at&nbsp;[helpdesk@sls.ufinity.com](mailto:helpdesk@sls.ufinity.com).
 When emailing the SLS Helpdesk, they should include their full name, name of school and form class.